mlflow/mlflow/docs/source/llms/prompt-engineering.rst

        :scale: 25%
        :align: center

-       Every Run contains the prompt template, choice of LLM, parameters, and more.
-An MLflow Model is also logged.
-Click the image to expand.

 2. You can also see the parameters and compare them with other configurations by opening the **Table** view tab: